-The achievements of European integration since the Second World War are remarkable: Western Europe enjoyed two generations of peace and prosperity; that has never been the case in 2000 years of European history.
+The achievements of European integration since the Second World War are remarkable: Western Europe enjoyed two generations of peace and prosperity - that has never been the case in 2,000 years of European history.
 Old, hereditary enemies have become friends, like France and Germany; centuries of confrontation were replaced by cooperation.
+Why would then all of a sudden such difficulties as the Euro-crisis arise?
+The basic failure here is easy to understand.
+European nations gave up exclusive sovereignty in several fields: Some countries gave up their national currencies, many countries opened their borders, they have given up national border control.
+The problem is this: Countries gave up essential parts of their national sovereignty, but no European sovereignty has been established instead.

-Why now all of a sudden such difficulties like the Euro-crisis?
-The basic failure is easy to understand: European nations gave up sovereignty in several fields: Some countries gave up their national currencies; many countries opened their borders, they gave up national border control.
-The problem is this: Countries gave up essential parts of their national sovereignty but no European sovereignty was established.
-When the Euro was introduced as a common currency in 1999, it brought many advantages: For travelers it was not necessary anymore to exchange money; all member countries got low interest rates, so it was rather easy for countries like Greece to accumulate enornous debts.
+When the Euro was introduced as a common currency in 1999, it brought many advantages: For travelers it was not necessary anymore to exchange money; all member countries got low interest rates, which stimulated borrowing and business growth, but also allowed the countries like Greece to accumulate enormous debts.
 An optimistic language was supposed to pave the way for a better reality.
-In this sense we talked and still talk about the 'Economic and Monetary Union' (EMU) as the basis for the common currency, but in reality the Economic Union was never created.
-The question is, if it can ever enter into effect, too different are the political and economic cultures within the Euro Zone.
-Many examples show that: Whereas Austria cuts the number of civil servants, 60000 new teachers are hired in France; the retirement age is raised in Germany, but lowered in France; in times of economic crisis, the political parties in Finland were competing to impose more austerity, whereas in Greece they are all opposed to austerity policy.
+In this sense we talked and still talk about the 'Economic and Monetary Union' (EMU) as the basis for the common currency, but in reality the European Economic Union was never created - the creation of a monetary union (the introduction of Euro) has not been accompanied by an economic union.
+It is not clear if such economic union could ever organized - differences among the political and economic cultures of the Euro zone members are too great.
+There are a plenty of examples to demonstrate this: Whereas Austria cuts the number of civil servants, 60,000 new teachers are hired in France; the retirement age is raised in Germany, but lowered in France; in times of economic crisis, the political parties in Finland were competing to impose more austerity, whereas in Greece most political parties have campaigned opposed to austerity policies.

-All in all one can say that the Europe project was too optimistic: The protagonists were convinced that Monetary Union would lead to a political Union.
-Certainly some common rules were established: A national budget deficit should not be higher than 3 % of the GDP; the national debt should not over 60 %.
-In all member countries, the inflation should be kept low.
-Other rules show the irreality of the Euro project: It was stipulated, that no assistance should be granted to countries in need; and states which would not obey the rules should be punished.
-How irreal if we consider the billions of dollars given in subsidies to the Euro-zone members, which ran into difficulties.
+All in all one can say that the European project was too optimistic: The protagonists were convinced that Monetary Union would lead to an economic, and eventually a political union.
+Certainly, some common rules were established - it has been decided that national budget deficits should not be higher than 3 % of the GDP, and the national debts should not exceed 60 %.
+In all member countries the inflation should be kept low.
+Other rules show impracticality of the Euro project: It was stipulated, for instance, that no assistance should be granted to countries in need; and states which would not obey the rules should be punished.
+How useless these rules have been, if we consider the billions of dollars given in subsidies to the Euro-zone members, which have ran into major financial difficulties.

-Considering all those developments, the fundamental difficulty is this: The basic question, if the European Union should become a real political Union or remain a confederation of nation state is unsolved.
-It is not clear how much political sovereignty the member states want to keep and how much they want to give up.
-This question not only concerns the currency, but also other fields: Should there be a European army or should Europe rely on NATO for its defense.
-There is certainly a Strategic Partnership between EU and NATO as far as crisis-management is concerned (the so called Berlin-plus-agreements).
-But the basic question, to what extend an European army should be established is not resolved.
+Considering all these developments, the fundamental difficulty with the EU is the following: The basic question, whether the European Union should become a real political Union or remain a confederation of nation states remains unresolved.
+It is not clear how much political sovereignty the member states want to keep, and how much they are willing to give up.
+This question not only concerns the currency, but also other fields, for example, should there be an European army or should Europe rely on NATO for its defense?
+There is certainly a Strategic Partnership between EU and NATO as far as crisis-management is concerned (the so called Berlin-plus-agreements), but the basic question, to what extent Europe should have unified armed forces under a unified European command has not been addressed.

-3. The European Defense and Security Policy (EDSP)
+The European Defense and Security Policy (EDSP)